wgmfisch-appdev/omnicalc-actions/README.md

     > If you ever need to reopen your bash profile, type `cd ~`, hit enter, then type `ls -a`, hit enter and click on the file to open it.

 1. If you have a Rails server running, stop it and re-start it.
-1. The code we put into the `.bash_profile` is just a key-value pair that we can access anywhere in our Rails environment using the ENV hash.
-For example, to access this 'sensitive' info, we can open a console and type in:
+1. The values that we `export` in the `.bash_profile` file become key-value pairs in a special Hash that we can access anywhere in our Rails environment called `ENV`.
+For example, to access this sensitive info, we can open a `rails console` and type in:

     ```ruby
-    ENV['ALGORITHMIA_KEY']
+    ENV.fetch("ALGORITHMIA_KEY")
     ```

     and we should see output of